-How we can check the requirements of a desired outcome in relation to a specific element from a cognitive perspective, I will use the example from the implementation of the mechanic “Cabin fever” from “The Long Dark”.
-With help from the thought-based method Narrative bridging (follow the color scheme), one can create a simple causal graph where the desired goal is set on learning as to find out how the emotions and control decrease or increase in connection to the achievement of the goal to survive.
+How we can check the requirements of the desired outcome in relation to a specific element from a cognitive perspective, I will use the example from the implementation of the mechanic “Cabin fever” from “The Long Dark”.
+With help from the thought-based method Narrative bridging (following the color scheme), one can create a simple causal graph where the desired goal is set on learning to find out how the emotions and control decrease or increase in connection to the achievement of the goal to survive.
 Since the “Taxonomy of Control-Values” is based on studies within education, the reason I presented the radiator in the previous part of the series and how it connects to our learning/understanding, expectations, experiences, emotions, and control, was to make it easier to access the “Taxonomy of Control”, and to see how one can tell if the desired behavior has been achieved.

-So if we connect the “Taxonomy of Control” to Hitchcock´s theories that we have, with the help of the 7-grade model, built an understanding of engagement from a narrative and cognitive perspective, the Taxonomy can assist tracing as to see if a surprise (2) or suspense (1) has a positive or negative effect on our emotions during an activity, and if the control decrease or increase.
+So if we connect the “Taxonomy of Control” to Hitchcock´s theories that we have, with the help of the 7-grade model, built an understanding of engagement from a narrative and cognitive perspective, the Taxonomy can assist in tracing to see if a surprise (2) or suspense (1) has a positive or negative effect on our emotions during an activity, and if the controlled decrease or increase.

 As a surprise (1) can be positive when achieving a goal, a surprise can also be negative due to the opposite (from not surviving “Cabin fever” and getting killed).
 A negative experience doesn´t mean that someone is giving up.
 Therefore the engagement of the suspense (1) to manage to achieve the goal should be attended through the process.